Average Maternity Leave: Everything You Need to Know

 Rights to Maternity Leave

 Signed into law in 1993, the Family and Medical Leave Act (FMLA), gives workers up to 12 weeks protected leave for certain family and medical reasons.
 To be eligible, you have to work for the state, local, or federal government or a company that has more than 50 employees working in a 75-mile radius.
-You have to have worked 1,250 hours over the past year which is an average of 25 hours a week for 50 week.
+You must have worked 1,250 hours over the past year, which is an average of 25 hours a week for 50 weeks.

 Exceptions to FMLA eligibility are if you're in the highest paid 10 percent of employees, your company isn't required to hold your position if the company can prove your absence would cause significant monetary harm to the company.
 Another exception is, if you and your partner or spouse work for the same company, you are both entitled to 12 weeks FMLA leave together.

 Even if you don't qualify for FMLA, you might be eligible under your state's provisions or your company's leave policies, which are sometimes more giving than the FMLA.